LouwrensP/LamedalCore/README.md

 # Roadmap
 * Create a simple but functional .NET Core library.
 (Done)
 * Create test cases with at least 95% code coverage of the library.
 (Done)
+* Create workflow process to ensure library stability and usability.
+(In progress)
+* Integrate with Appveyor (In progress)
 * Create a simple c# code parser to evaluate code on a macro scale.
 (In progress)
 * Create Visual Studio Tools to support the Lamedal framework.
 (Future)
 * Use Lamedal tools to refactor and optimise source code.
 (Future)